Skip to main content

 Bristol Waste

 Bristol Waste’s goal is to help all communities recycle more, throw away less and waste nothing.
-In partnership with the council it runs the recycling centres and a commercial waste service, and is launching workplace services such as cleaning and security.
-Any surplus generated is reinvested back into the City of Bristol so the whole community can share the success.
+In partnership with the council it runs recycling centres and a commercial waste service, and provides workplace services such as cleaning and security.
+Any surplus generated is reinvested back into Bristol so the whole community can share in it’s success.

 Strategic Alignments